What is Januvia?

 What should I tell my healthcare provider before taking Januvia?

-Before you take Januvia, tell your doctor if you:
+Before you take Januvia, tell your doctor about all of your medical conditions, including if you:

 - have or have had inflammation of your pancreas (pancreatitis).